 The goal of this document is to create a guided path of discovery.
-This approach to self-eduction relies on two key assumptions.
+This approach to self-eduction relies on the following key assumptions.

 - Intelligence is not singular.
 There are many intelligences, each with their own value.

 - You learn better to solve a problem than to chase a curiosity.
 You learn better when chasing a curiosity than to avoid failure.
 Paper tests are not the desired approach to learning, but a last resort.
 Immersive problems are what (an interesting) life is literally comprised of and solutions to them could be described as “wisdom”.
 The goal of this method is to grant you experience and wisdom; not rote understanding.

 An incomplete/WIP ist of the many intelligences:

 - Knowing how to count

 - Appreciating that money is a means, not an ends

 - Using money to create happiness and reduce toil

 - Get paid to learn it > Get paid to do it > Learn it for free > Pay to be taught

 - Choose to save rather than to spend